 Even when wearing a face mask, the eyes that are smiling are clearly visible as smiling.
 It will make not only their day but also yours much brighter and happier.

 Do not forget to smile and laugh.
 Laughter has been scientifically proven to help overcome many obstacles in life and is even helping people with serious ailments.

 Most importantly, it keeps us young and connected.
 So, watch a fun show, tell a few jokes, don’t take life(and yourself) all that seriously.

 Add a Serving of Vegetable or Fruit to Every Meal

-Now for the food for the mind.
+Now for the food for the mind and soul.
 I feel that as a global society, people are reading less and less.
 It might be because we are becoming an increasingly screen-dependent culture, thriving on visual cues for knowledge and entertainment.

 There are more small steps toward improvement: starting a small but consistent fitness routine, consciously seeking more connection with friends and family, starting a new hobby, and so on…

 Whatever you do, big or small, just get started.
 The rest will come the Kaizen way.